teampheenix/StarCraft-Casting-Tool/README.md

 ### Basics

 Run StarCraft Casting Tool via `StarCraft-Casting-Tool.exe` (or `StarCraftCastingTool.pyw`).
-Search for an Alpha-TL match or enter the Match-URL of an AlphaTL or RSL match in the _Match Grabber_ tab, e.g., `https://alpha.tl/match/3000`, and press _Load Data from URL_.
+Search for an Alpha-TL match or enter the Match-URL of an AlphaTL or RSL match in the _Match Grabber_ tab, e.g., `https://alpha.tl/match/3000`, and press _Load Data from URL_ (For Chobo Team League one has to enter a link to an article with the match ups -- for the most recent matches `https://www.choboteamleague.com/home` is sufficient).
 Alternatively one can create a match in the _Custom Match_ tab.
 Edit the data if necessary.
 The sliders control the score of each map.
 The top slider is to select _your_ team.
 Once selected the border of the Map Icons turn (by default) green or red depending on the result.
 To select your team automatically you can add it to _Favorite Teams_ list under _Settings: Misc_.
 Similarly you can enter your players' nicknames into _Favorite Players_ for auto completion.

 ### Data for Streaming